ying-jeanne/om_example/README.md

-# om_example
+# An example for OM

 ## Overview

-**om_example** is a simple FastAPI project that demonstrates API with endpoints, including static response, dynamic response with items and the CRUD operations.
+This is a simple FastAPI project that demonstrates API with endpoints, including static response, dynamic response with items and the CRUD operations.

 ![Demo](data/output.gif)